compie-technologies/mongo-orm/README.md

 ```

 The first argument is the schema object.
-The Schema constructor takes a second optional argument called 'options', which represents schema's additional timestamp related properties: 'createdAt' and 'updatedAt'.
+The `Schema` constructor takes a second optional argument called 'options', which represents schema's additional timestamp related properties: 'createdAt' and 'updatedAt'.

-'createdAt' property will be set once document is first inserted to db.
+`createdAt` property will be set once document is first inserted to db.
-'updatedAt' property will be set every time document is updates in db.
+`updatedAt` property will be set every time document is updates in db.

 ### Defining a Schema